Prominent Ear Surgical Correction for Severe Deformity (Otoplasty)

 Rare risks and complications:

-Distortion, deformation, muscle, nerve injury.
+Distortion, deformation, muscle, cartilage, nerve injury.

 Get In Touch With UsRequest us an appointment.
 Send us your questions?